AR-Version2/AUTOMATED-EMAIL-SUBJECT-LINE-GENERATION-USING-DEEP-LEARNING/README.md

 ## 10. License

-All Rights Reserved - see LICENCE file for more.
+All Rights Reserved - see LICENSE file for more.

 ## 11. Acknowledgements